HaneenKh88/data-structures-and-algorithms/code-challenges/401-CodeChellenges/HashTable/Readme30.md

-# Code Chellenge 26
+# Code Chellenge 30

 ### Summery:

-Create class for node, Linked list and Hashtree with its methods.
+#### Hash Table:

+data structure that implements an associative array abstract data type, a structure that can map keys to values.
+A hash table uses a hash function to compute an index, also called a hash code, into an array of buckets or slots, from which the desired value can be found.
+During lookup, the key is hashed and the resulting hash indicates where the corresponding value is stored.

 ### Challenge

-Create class for node, Linked list and Hashtree with its methods.
+Create class for node, Linked list and Hashtree with its methods (Hash method, Add method, Get method, Contain Method).

 ### Approach & Efficiency